 Requesters should refer to www.aaa.si.edu/collections/interviews to identify the interview, interviewee, date, and availability of a transcript and sound recording(s).
 The transcript may be online, or may be made available at the Washington, D.C. or New York City research centers, or through interlibrary loan.
 Some interviews may have restrictions on use.

 Use of audio recordings of interviews conducted for the Archives’ Oral History Program:

 In cases where the oral histories or other recordings have not been transcribed, permission to listen to and/or duplicate the recording, and the procedures for doing so, will be determined on a case by case basis.

-- Once requisite paperwork and payment have been received, the digital audio reproductions will be placed on the Archives of American Art’s FTP site for 7 days and the requestor will be sent download instructions.
+Once requisite paperwork and payment have been received, the digital audio reproductions will be delivered to the requestor’s research request system account at https://aeon.aaa.si.edu and the requestor will be sent download instructions.

-For additional questions regarding fees, contact our Rights and Reproductions coordinator via e-mail at AAArepros@si.edu.
+Questions?
+Contact the oral history archivist at email@example.com.
+For questions regarding fees, contact our Rights and Reproductions coordinator via e-mail at AAArepros@si.edu.